CMCRobotics/inmoov-py/src/main/python/README.md

-Drivar - hardware abstraction layer for Raspbuggy
+InMoov Python API
 =========

-Drivar provides a simple Python API to control a variety of motor control boards.
-It provides high level functions to control the wheels, sensors and other utility functions.
+It provides high level functions to control inmoov servos and sensors.